These notes were first published on this website in December 2014 and last updated in November 2020

 Here is the link to this item: TN84 - How to say 'No' when you should.pdf

-These notes were updated in November 2018 with minor amendments and an extended synopsis.
+These notes were updated in November 2020 with minor amendments to the text.